Security

 Examples:

-• Security of Halo Connect Site Credentials used by the Halo Link Service.
+- Security of the Halo Cloud Subscription Key used by the Halo Link Service.

 Requesting more information